 Fort Janeaux, Montana, also called Janeaux’s Post, Fort Turnay, and Medicine Lodge, was established by Francis A. Janeaux, a licensed Metis Indian trader and later the founder of Lewistown, Montana.

 He and his wife, Virginia Laverdure Janeaux, established a homestead in the fall of 1879 on Big Spring Creek, and in partnership with the trading firm of Leighton Brothers, Janeaux built a substantial post.
 The trading post, which measured about 100 by 150 feet, was surrounded by a stockade with two bastions at diagonal corners.
-In the middle were several log cabins, one for him and his family, and the others reserved for clerks and interpreters.
+There were several log cabins in the middle, one for him and his family, and the others were reserved for clerks and interpreters.
 The post traded buffalo robes, furs, meat, and pemmican with traveling bands of Missouri River Indians and with about 100 families of the Red River Metis.
-No sooner had Janeaux established his trading post, when he found himself in direct competition with Alfonzo S. Reed and his Reed’s Fort Settlement, which was situated just ½ mile away.
+No sooner had Janeaux established his trading post when he found himself in direct competition with Alfonzo S. Reed and his Reed’s Fort Settlement, which was situated just a half-mile away.
 However, in the end, Janeaux would win out.